vinmorel/NoSeen/ReadMe.md

 ### Features  :smiley:
 - Works on facebook.com, messenger.com, m.facebook.com
 - Toggle on/off from taskbar
+- Toggle last active from options
 - Fast and lean implementation

+## How it works
+When a user is on a facebook page, a script launches and listens to mutations in the DOM.
+On every change, it scans and removes specific elements related to the message reception feature.

 ## View
 The below is the basic popup user interface

 ![](/assets/popup.png)

-## How it works
-When a user is on a facebook page, a script launches and listens to mutations in the DOM.
-On every change, it scans and removes specific elements related to the message reception feature.

 ## Installation